 In harmony with the legally-tolerated marijuana, some partygoers visited "Coffee Shops" (as seen below) to buy weed in small/controlled amounts.

-In harmony with legalized prostitution, some partygoers visited the Red Light District, De Wallenin the historic city-center.
+In harmony with legalized prostitution, some partygoers visited the Red Light District, De Wallen, in the historic city-center.
 That juxtaposition revealed liberalism and social sensitiveness.
 Prostitution was always tolerated since 1306, and it became a legal profession in 1988.
 We encountered similar districts in Madrid and Kyoto, but Amsterdam's was the most orderly.
 (Anything is better than the illegal raunchy sex scene at NYC's Times Square area, which existed until 2004).
 Safety and cleanliness apply to all sex professionals.
-Incidentally, forms of prostitution are also legal in Argentina, Israel, Sweden, India, Austria, Portugal, Guatemala, Iceland, Singapore, Bolivia, Peru, Belgium, Germany, Malta, Mexico, Greece, Brazil, Chile, Cuba, Colombia, Finland, England, Scotland, Wales, Italy, El Salvador, Australia, New Zealand, Switzerland, Costa Rica, Honduras, Panama, Denmark, The Bahamas, and the Czech Republic.
+Incidentally, prostitution is legal in Israel, Argentina, Sweden, India, Austria, Portugal, Guatemala, Iceland, Singapore, Bolivia, Peru, Belgium, Germany, Malta, Mexico, Greece, Brazil, Chile, Cuba, Colombia, Finland, England, Scotland, Wales, Italy, El Salvador, Australia, New Zealand, Switzerland, Costa Rica, Honduras, Panama, Denmark, The Bahamas, and the Czech Republic.
 Seen below, the iconic red windows are showcases for sex workers.

 We did not partake of either notion.
 Instead, Lewis and I were in a perfect mood to return to our hotel bed!